 International Travel Checklist: Bottom Line

-A comprehensive international travel checklist is crucial for any trip abroad.
+A comprehensive international travel checklist is crucial for any trip abroad, even for the experienced expat.
 If you’re planning a long-haul flight, make sure to pack toiletries in a sealed bag and keep credit cards, debit cards, boarding pass and over essential documents that you need access to in a small bag that you can take on the flight with you.

 Keep track of your memories by taking a journal – it will be something special to look back on years later!
 And don’t forget: before embarking on international travel, it’s essential to make sure you have budgeted for your actual trip and spending while away from home.
 Create an accurate budget so as not to get into debt after traveling abroad.
 Consider all the international travel checklist items carefully!